Mark Onusko, Psy.D. – Director and Psychologist

 Clinical Interests: Grief counseling, trauma counseling, psychological disorders, mindfulness, working with minority groups, and positive psychology.

-Personal Interests: Listening to podcasts, baking, journaling, and online shopping.
+Personal Interests: Listening to podcasts, baking and reading.

 Mary Beth Kelley – Administrative Assistant